Physician Assistant (BS)

 - PA students must be able to relate to and develop good professional rapport with other members of the health care team.
 PA students must also maintain composure during periods of stress and respond appropriately to emergency situations.
 Recognizing limitations, demonstrating concern for patients and exercising good judgment are also required attributes.

 All students with a documented disability are encouraged to sign up in Room 1G02 (Tel.
 262-2272) and take advantage of services provided by the Coordinator of Disability Services and the Y.E.S. program.
-These services include individual and group counseling; individual orientation and registration assistance; readers & interpreters; modified instruction and examination procedures; textbook loan program; assistance in use of adaptive equipment and technology and coordination of disability-related accommodations.
+These services include individual and group counseling; individual orientation and registration assistance; readers and interpreters; modified instruction and examination procedures; textbook loan program; assistance in use of adaptive equipment and technology and coordination of disability-related accommodations.

 Questions about the program's technical standards may be directed to the program director or the Coordinator of Disability Services.
 All information regarding disabilities is handled in a confidential manner.
 All requests for accommodations are voluntary and must be made in writing prior to beginning coursework.